10 Benefits Of Green Beans, Nutrition Profile, & Side Effects

 What’s healthier peas or green beans?

-Peas are rich in carbohydrates which may improve digestive and kidney health, gastrointestinal function, and help you gain weight (28).
+Green peas benefits come from their carbohydrate content, which may improve digestive and kidney health, gastrointestinal function, and help you gain weight (28).
 While green beans are rich in vitamins, especially vitamin A which promotes immunity and regulates cell growth (29).
+So, both are healthy in their own way.

 What’s healthier broccoli or green beans?